markokhman/func-course/Chapter 1/Lesson 2.md

-# Chapter 1, lesson 2
+# Chapter 1.
+Lesson 2.
+Blockchains, accounts, transactions in TON

+###### tags: `Chapter 1`

 ## Blockchain accounts and transactions

 In the previous lesson, we did an overview of the entire ecosystem.
-And right now we're diving into specifically the architecture of a blockchain to give an overview of a blockchain itself.
+Now we're going to dive specifically into the architecture of the blockchain itself, to give an overview of a blockchain itself.

 ### How blockchains work

-So what is the block, what is the chain in this world?
+So what is the block and what is the chain in the context of blockchain?
 TON blockchain is a ledger of state transitions.
 It's kind of a more general idea than just a ledger of transfers.
 It's a ledger of changes in the state of arbitrary accounts.
-Every smart contract is also called an account.
-It has its own place, it has its own storage, has its own unique identification address, so we call it an address or a contract ID and each contract is also called an account that holds arbitrary data, holds TON coins and the program code.
-And it's up to any user in any developer to design their own contract how they wish.
-So they could put any code they wanted within the rules supported by the virtual machine called TDM.
-They have pretty much unlimited flexibility, they could change the data, they could even change the code, they could transfer the coins around.
-And the important part is that these contracts are self contained, they have no visibility into anything outside themselves.
-This is what ensures the infinite scalability of the TON blockchain, every contract is self-contained, it can only receive the incoming message from some other contracts or from the outside world, do something with it and emit a new state for itself, plus the list of outgoing messages.
-It cannot go and read or uncheck the state of any other contract, it has to just send a message and maybe later, we'll receive arbitrary delays like a reply or some other message from that or another contract, just a kind of very sick asynchronous environment for the programming.
-This makes those contracts look very similar to computers on the internet.
-So every computer is independent, they have their own state, and they have no idea when and when and how their messages will be processed.
+Every **smart contract** is also called an **account**.

+An account has its own place, it has its **own storage** and it has its own **unique identification address**, so we call it an address or a contract ID.

+Another way to describe a contract is an **account** that holds **arbitrary data**, **TON coins** and the **program code**.

+It's up to the developer to design the logic of the contract by using any code they want within the syntax supported by the virtual machine called TVM.

+Developers are provided with pretty much unlimited flexibility through the lifetitem of a contract.
+They can change the data, they can even change the code of the contract in certain scenarious and of course - they can transfer the coins around.
+It's important to note that these contracts are self contained, they have no visibility into anything outside themselves.
+This is what ensures the infinite scalability of the TON blockchain as every contract is self-contained - it can only receive the incoming message from some other contracts or from the outside world.
+The contract will then process this message by program code and change it's own state according to the results of this incoming message processing.

+As TON blockchain is asynchronous, it cannot go and read the state of any other contract and immediately get the result.
+In order to use some other contract's state, the contract has to  send a message and maybe later, it will receive the desired reply and it's program code has to be ready to process this reply along with some other message from other contract.
+This concept makes those contracts look very similar to computers on the internet.
+So every computer is independent, they have their own state, their own programmed logic and they have no idea when and how their messages will be processed.

 ### The Guarantees and Limitations of Blockchain Technology

 There are some guarantees that the blockchain provides you.
 You could verify the address of any incoming message and be sure that behind it was specific code that you might trust.
-Similarly, if you send a message to a specific address, you have a cryptographic assurance that there will be very specific code that also you may want to trust, that will process your message.
-But other than that, the network doesn't really guarantee anytime like the message could be delayed arbitrarily, due to various reasons, maybe it's kind of scaled out to billions of computers.
-And those messages are routing over multiple blocks and takes him maybe a minute to be processed.
-Or maybe the other contracts ran out of money or anything could happen.
-So you only focus on your own thing.
+Similarly, if you send a message to a specific address, you have a cryptographic assurance that there will be very specific code that you may want to trust.
+Other than that, the network doesn't really guarantee any certain delays for the reply, due to various reasons.
+It might be very well that the participants in the desired reply are scaled out to billions of computers.
+Messages that participate in forming the reply might be routing over multiple blocks and takes time for the final reply to be formed.
+It might be also a case that other contracts ran out of money or somethin unexpected can happen.
+So while developing your contract you need to only focus on your own contract's logic and state.

 ### Messages and Transactions